getify/You-Dont-Know-JS/async & performance/ch4.md

 The more you start to explore this path, the more you realize, "wow, it'd be great if there was just some utility to do it for me."
 And you're absolutely correct.
 This is such an important pattern, and you don't want to get it wrong (or exhaust yourself repeating it over and over), so your best bet is to use a utility that is specifically designed to *run* promise-`yield`ing generators in the manner we've illustrated.

-Several promise abstraction libraries provide just such a utility, including my *asynquence* library and its `runner(..)`, which will be discussed in (??? // TODO) of this book.
+Several promise abstraction libraries provide just such a utility, including my *asynquence* library and its `runner(..)`, which will be discussed in Appendix A of this book.

 But for the sake of learning and illustration, let's just examine a standalone utility that I'll call `run(..)`: